Solutions Are Not Found in Silos

 To be a region united in action, where business, government and community leaders work together to ensure equitable access to opportunity for all our residents.

-The Partnership is currently engaged in a range of regional issues, including Transportation, Education, Workforce Development, Racial Equity, Resiliency, and Opioid Abuse.
+The Partnership is currently engaged in a range of regional issues, including Transportation, Education, Workforce Development, and Housing Affordability.

 Our Team